 How To Show A Tortoise Affection

-The best way to show a tortoise affection is by petting it and taking care of it properly.
+The best way to show a tortoise affection is by petting and caring for it properly.

 Rubbing the top of its head and shell is something that many tortoises seem to enjoy, so it’s a safe way to show your tortoise some love.

-Some ways to show you care include providing:
+Some ways to show you care include providing the following:

 You can tell when a tortoise is distressed because it’ll defecate, which is one of the body’s many responses to stress.
 So, you shouldn’t hold your tortoise for too long.